Enroll as a International Student in Just a Few Simple Steps

 Healthcare in the U.S. is expensive.
 You’re required to submit proof of health insurance to the Health Services Department prior to registration.
 This information is not required with your applications.
 You can download a list of U.S.-based insurance companies here.
 This is just a sample of companies that provide insurance services.

-No one expects you to do this by yourself!
-Your academic advisor will help you registered for the courses you want and show you around the Student Information System, which gives you full access to online course information like test dates, assignments, and grades.
+Your academic advisor will help you registered for courses and introduce you to the Student Information System, which gives you full access to online information such test dates, assignments, and grades.

-You may need to take a placement test for a particular course, but these can be waived based on your high school GPA, transfer credits, or standardized test scores such as SAT and ACT.
+You may need to take a placement test for a particular course; these can often be waived based on your high school GPA, transfer credits, or standardized test scores such as SAT and ACT.
 Have you earned AP Exam credits?
 You may be able to apply them!

 Apply for Housing

 Looking for the full college experience?
 Live on campus in one of our 3 residence halls.
 There are a lot of options, like mixed-gender and CHILL communities.
 Check out Residence Life to learn more and apply for on-campus housing.